How to Troubleshoot Common SSL Issues

 How to Fix It:

-- Check the Certificate Authority (CA): Ensure your SSL certificate is issued by a trusted CA. Free certificates like Let’s Encrypt are widely trusted, but some older or self-signed certificates may not be.
+- Check Certificate Authority (CA): Ensure your SSL certificate is issued by a trusted Certificate Authority.
+Browsers only trust certificates from recognized CAs.

 2. Mixed Content Warnings